-Pumpkin Pie Overnight Oats are an easy breakfast meal prep recipe using my simple ratio of oats to liquid.
-This cozy overnight oats recipe is filling and delicious, made with pumpkin puree, chia seeds, flax seeds, and a homemade pumpkin pie spice mix.
+Overnight oats are an easy breakfast, and perfect for meal prepping.
+This recipe uses my simple ratio of oats to liquid to create a cozy overnight oats recipe, made with real pumpkin puree, chia seeds, and my homemade pumpkin pie spice mix.
+Plus, this recipe is both vegetarian and vegan.

-If you're a fan of oatmeal and cozy, warm fall flavors, then you'll love these pumpkin pie overnight oats.
+If you're a fan of oatmeal, pumpkin season, and warm fall flavors, then you'll love these pumpkin pie overnight oats.

-If you've never had overnight oats you might be wondering what they are.
-And if you know, you know.
+If you've never had overnight oats you might be wondering what they are - read below about the difference between overnight oats and cooked oats.

 About the ingredients for this recipe.
 See the recipe card below for exact amounts.